Access Case Records

 - LIMITED CASE RECORD INFORMATION.
 Case records and calendars are displayed for all Minnesota District (Trial) Courts.
 The information available on MPA Remote is limited to case search results, registers of action, civil judgments, and court calendars for publicly accessible district court case records, as defined by Rule 4 of the Minnesota Rules of Public Access to Records of the Judicial Branch.
 Electronic copies of public documents are not available at this time through MPA Remote.
 Further, a criminal/traffic/petty search excludes all Hennepin County and Ramsey County payable citations except: 1) those that result in a court appearance; and 2) Ramsey DNR payable citations.
 The excluded payable citations are processed through a separate system called VIBES.

 Remote Access Restrictions: For privacy reasons, the information available on MPA Remote is also limited to remotely accessible information under Rule 8, subd.
 2 of the Minnesota Rules of Public Access to Records of the Judicial Branch.
 Under this rule, publicly accessible case records available on the MPA Courthouse service (on court public access computers) are not all remotely accessible through MPA Remote on the internet.
 For example, party street address and name searches on criminal, traffic, and petty misdemeanor pre-conviction case records are publicly accessible and available on the MPA Courthouse service, but not on MPA Remote.
 The federal Violence Against Women Act (VAWA) also prevents us from displaying harassment and domestic abuse case types on the internet, but these are available through the MPA Courthouse service.
+Minnesota Rule of Juvenile Delinquency Procedure 30.02, subd.
+1, also prevents us from displaying public juvenile delinquency case records on the Internet, but these are available through the MPA Courthouse service.
 Comment fields for all case types also are not available on MPA Remote but are available through the MPA Courthouse service.

 You WILL NOT be notified when public data is unavailable for any of these reasons as you are conducting searches in MPA Remote.
 Please read our Notices & Instructions for more details.